bjnath/demodocs/INSTALL.rst

 ``-e`` installs ``scikit-image`` in editable mode, meaning that ``import`` will pick up the changes immediately.

-If you change Cython files (or have never built them before), you firt will need to run:
+If you change Cython files (or have never built them before), you first will need to run:

 .. code-block:: sh